SkyTrain for Surrey

 It is shocking to see that transit mode-share in Portland for all of these 12 years has remained at between 10 and 15% – an effective stand-still.

-Since 1997 there has definitely been a reduction in automobile mode share, which is certainly worthy of praise in a world where gas prices are increasing and global warming is becoming a prevalent issue.
-Some factors such as bike and transit-friendly development—which do not necessarily require transit—and increase in gasoline prices may have assisted in this decrease, but it appears that transit itself has hardly been a part of this difference.
+Since 1997, there has definitely been a reduction in automobile mode share, which is certainly worthy of praise in a world where gas prices are increasing, and global warming is becoming a prevalent issue.
+Some factors—such as bike and transit-friendly development and an increase in gasoline prices—may have assisted in this decrease, but it appears that transit itself has hardly been a part of this difference.

-The more recent surveys taken in November of 2010 and just a few months ago in December of 2011 are reporting a continuation in this standstill trend in transit mode-share.
-In 2010, just 12% of commuting trips were made by transit (a decrease of about 1% from the year before). while 67% of residents were single-occupancy-vehicle drivers.
+But, even more recent surveys are reporting a continuation in this standstill trend in transit mode-share[1][2].
+In these surveys, just 12% of commuting trips were made by transit (a decrease of about 1% from the year before), while 67-68% of residents were single-occupancy-vehicle drivers.

 While Portland has been recognized as one of the most livable and transit-friendly cities in America, serving as a role model for other cities—including Surrey—it appears that transit mode-share hasn’t actually gone anywhere.

-The most startling occurrence is that this standstill occurs despite the opening of 4 new MAX light rail lines and the Portland Streetcar system.
+The most startling thing is that this standstill occurs despite the opening of 4 new MAX light rail lines and the Portland Streetcar system.

-These lines were all built during the 12-year period covered in Human Transit’s analysis of data:
+These lines were all built during the 12 years covered in Human Transit’s analysis of data:

 It is also noteworthy that more than $2 billion in development subsidies can be considered a part of the LRT system’s capital cost.
-The extra development subsidies accompanied a development outcome that was expected from the LRT, but unable to be brought on by the LRT on its own.
+The extra development subsidies were enacted to support a redevelopment outcome that was not able to be brought about by the LRT on its own.

-When combined with the $2 billion US dollar capital cost of the above projects, more than $4 billion has been spent for Portland’s LRT system.
+When combined with the $2 billion US dollar capital cost of the above projects, more than $4 billion has been spent on Portland’s LRT system.

 How can this city be considered to be highly environmentally friendly and sustainable when more and more people are continuing to choose to drive and not take transit?

-In Vancouver, surveys have proven that most rapid transit riders take the ride for the service reliability and speed; but in Portland both the level of services and speed provided by the MAX light rail are not very impressive, especially considering the cost it takes to provide such services.
-The problems of at-grade, driver-operated LRT as a technology and implementation choice may be problems that are contributing to the lack of increased mode share—especially considering the more than $2 billion in new expansion of the MAX light rail system.
+In Vancouver, surveys have proven that most rapid transit riders take the ride for the service reliability and speed; but in Portland, both the level of services and speed provided by the MAX light rail are not very impressive, especially considering the cost it takes to provide such services.

-MAX trains operate at a maximum average speed of just 19.3 mph (31 km/h) counting stops [28] – not very competitive with point-to-point auto travel.
-Low frequencies of 10-15 minutes, even during peak periods, may also be impacting the attractiveness of the line—and increasing this frequency would be tough on taxpayers since the MAX already needs to be subsidized due to the high operating costs of light rail [28].
+MAX trains operate at a maximum average speed of just 19.3 mph (31 km/h) when counting stops[4]), which is not very competitive with point-to-point auto travel.
+Low frequencies of 10-15 minutes, even during peak periods, may also be impacting the attractiveness of the line—and increasing this frequency would be tough on taxpayers since unlike SkyTrain, the MAX still needs to be subsidized due to the high operating costs of light rail[5].

 Why should Surrey be modelling its at-grade Light Rail concept on the Portland MAX, if Portland is hardly a good example to follow?

-TransLink has actively set a regional target of reducing vehicular mode-share in the Greater Vancouver area to 50% by 2041, and aiming to increase the mode-share of “sustainable” transit options (cycling, walking and transit) to 50% through increases in service viability and attractiveness; the City of Vancouver itself is actually already close to this target with more than 40% of commuting trips having been made “sustainably” in 2007 [66 – see fig 11], a number that has likely risen further since the introduction of new bus services and the Canada Line.
+TransLink has actively set a regional target of reducing vehicular mode-share in the Greater Vancouver area to 50% by 2041, and aiming to increase the mode-share of “sustainable” transit options (cycling, walking and transit) to 50% through increases in service viability and attractiveness; the City of Vancouver itself is actually already close to this target with more than 40% of commuting trips having been made “sustainably” in 2007 [6], a number that has likely risen further since the introduction of new bus services and the Canada Line.

 TransLink is aiming for the same targets in the South of Fraser region and hopes that the goal will be reached by 2041—but can it even reach that goal in time with light rail?